 The Woods Quad Sculpture Garden has been growing for many years, but was officially dedicated in August 2014 by then-Dean Robert Olin.
 Currently, these sculptures occupy the quad grounds:

 Billy Lee’s Homage to Brancusi, the oldest sculpture here, was the purchase award winner for the 1993 Alabama Biennial.
-Located in the southeast corner of the quad, in the “crook” of Garland Hall, it measures 38 x 28.5 x 12.5 inches of painted steel.
+Located in the southeast corner of the quad, in the “crook” of Garland Hall, it measures approx. 12 ft. x 28 1/2 in. x 15 in of painted steel (not counting the base).
 This work is part of the Smithsonian Institution‘s Save Our Sculpture project.

 Goldie 1971, by Joe McCreary (MFA 2011) 2009, iron and steel; approx. 23 ft.
 L, 4 ft.
 T, 5 ft.
 W; between 3 and 4 tons.
 Goldie commemorates the history of Birmingham’s Sloss Furnaces and was purchased by the College of Arts and Sciences in 2010.
 Lying in front of Woods Hall at the northeast corner of the quad, Goldie is a popular photo spot.

-Craig Wedderspoon‘s Montgomery Marker, 2011, 58 x 58 x 58″, cast bronze, stands at the southwest corner of the quad at Presidents Hall.
+Craig Wedderspoon‘s Riverstone, 2012, 54 x 54 x 54″, cast bronze, stands at the southwest corner of the quad at Presidents Hall.
 It was part of the UA Faculty Biennial Exhibition in 2012.
 Wedderspoon is professor of sculpture at UA.

 Fibonacci Spiral, by Lindsay Jones Lindsey (BA 2012), stainless steel, dimensions variable, was created during a two-year-long research project involving coursework in art and art history, engineering and interior design.
 Read more about Lindsay Jones Lindsey’s work.

-The center of the sculpture garden is currently occupied by Craig Wedderspoon’s Quilted Vessel made form aluminum, with variable dimensions, over six feet in height.
+The center of the sculpture garden is currently occupied by Craig Wedderspoon’s Quilted Vessel made from aluminum, with variable dimensions, over six feet in height.
 Quilted Vessel is the third in the series of rotating sculptures here.
 This piece is the largest in a sculpture group exhibited in a solo exhibition by Wedderspoon at the Birmingham Museum of Art 2013-2015.

 Mobius and Borromean Rings by Paget Kern was installed in the summer of 2018.
 Kern, an art minor, designed the work to link two complex mathematical ideas together in a massive sculptural example.
 Read more about Kern’s sculpture here.

 “The University of Alabama’s permanent outdoor collection”